cerb/cerb.github.io/_guides/machine-learning/question-answering/faq-bot-chatgpt.md

 You're probably familiar with **keyword** search, where you find a list of matching documents using a few words or phrases.

 Keyword search often uses an **index**, where the text from documents has been pre-processed for fast retrieval.
-A statistic (e.g. Term Frequency Inverse Document Frequency / TF-IDF) then determines the best results by estimating the importance of terms within the collection of documents (the **corpus**).
+A statistic (e.g. Term Frequency Inverse Document Frequency) then determines the best results by estimating the importance of terms within the collection of documents (the **corpus**).

 This is relatively simple to implement, but it requires a query to use the same terms that appear in documents in order to find them.